-Unfortunately we also, through reaction, identify with the unresolved thought patterns of our parents which are being acted out, in a distorted way, through us.
-These could be; demands to live up to high standards at school, incessant comparing with siblings that might be performing better, overly controlling behavior, or even more severely; as in being an unwanted child, sexual and physical abuse, being considered worthless or a nuisance, and all the neglect that goes with it.
+Unfortunately, through reaction, we also identify with the unresolved thought patterns of our parents which are being acted out, in a distorted way, through us.
+These could include demands to live up to high standards at school, incessant comparing with siblings who might be performing better, overly controlling behavior, or even more severely, being an unwanted child, sexual and physical abuse, being considered worthless or a nuisance, and all of the neglect that goes with those possibilities.

-How Developmental Trauma and Its Patterns gets Passed down the Line
+How Developmental Trauma and Its Patterns Get Passed Down the Line

-While it does not justify abusive behavior, it is likely to compensate for a lack, or perceived lack in themselves; the overly attached mother to her child, who has never experienced an inner sense of belonging herself when young, the chiding abusive father who has been exposed himself to neglect and tries to get a sense of worth by putting his son down and so on.
+Nothing justifies abusive behavior; however, it is often engaged in to compensate for a lack, or perceived lack in the self–the overly attached mother to her child, who has never experienced an inner sense of belonging herself when young; the chiding, abusive father who has himself been exposed to neglect and tries to get a sense of self worth by putting his son down, and so on.

-The trouble is that even if our mother, father or other prime carer is abusive towards us as children, we will do our utmost to get their support, love or attention, either positively or negatively, but overall by adapting to their demands and needs in one way or another.
-As a child you do not have the tools yet to stand up for yourself, or to be independent.
-Adaptation is therefore, a survival strategy, although the consequences may be long lasting.
+The trouble is that even if our mother, father or other prime caregiver is abusive towards us as children, we will do our utmost to get their support, love or attention, either positively or negatively, but overall by adapting to their demands and needs in one way or another.
+As a child, you do not have the tools yet to stand up for yourself or to be independent.
+Adaptation is, therefore, a survival strategy, although it has negative consequences that may be long-lasting.

-Resilience and the Lack thereof while having Gone through Child Abuse of Neglect
+Resilience and Lack Thereof After Having Gone Through Child Abuse or Neglect

-Parents are responsible for helping a child establish their identity, their sense of self and the abiding of clear and healthy boundaries.
-They assist them in accomplishing this with helping the child to regulate and integrate their emotional arousal or stimulating them in the face of fear or shut down.
-This way the child increasingly learns to deal with more complex tasks, strengthening their scope of resilience and establishing a healthy functioning nervous system.
+Parents are responsible for helping children establish their identity, their sense of self, and the ability to abide by clear and healthy boundaries.
+They assist them in accomplishing this by helping children to regulate and integrate their emotional arousal, or stimulating them in the face of fear or shut down.
+This way, children increasingly learn to deal with more complex tasks, which in turn strengthens their scope of resilience and establishes a healthy, functioning nervous system.

-When parents or prime-carer can’t provide this and are either neglectful or abusive, establishing a healthy functioning nervous system will be impaired; the child will either develop very rigid boundaries tied by distrust, or have difficulty in setting boundaries altogether.
-For example the need for wanting to be loved or accepted, overrides reason and the determined ability to say ‘NO’ when a relationship turns abusive!
+When parents or prime caregivers can’t provide this and are either neglectful or abusive, establishing a healthy functioning nervous system will be impaired; the child will either develop very rigid boundaries tied by distrust, or have difficulty in setting boundaries altogether; for example,when the need to be loved or accepted overrides reason and the determined ability to say “NO” when a relationship turns abusive.

-Core anger, for not getting the support you need in order to grow and develop and having your possibilities stunted, is often suppressed by fear of consequences, as in; even more abuse or neglect.
+Core anger for not getting the support you need in order to grow and develop and having your possibilities stunted is often suppressed by fear of the consequences, which too often involve even more abuse or neglect.

-When anger is kept inside for a long enough periods, it starts acting inwardly against the sense of self, giving rise to feelings of incompetence, failure, lack of self-worth and self-esteem.
-In adult life fear takes on a prominent role expressing itself as anxiety attacks and disorders followed by the need to overcome them.
+When anger is kept inside for long enough periods, it starts acting inwardly against the sense of self, giving rise to feelings of incompetence, failure, lack of self-worth and self-esteem.
+In adult life, fear takes on a prominent role and expresses itself as anxiety attacks and disorders, followed by the need to overcome them.